vineeshnp/vineeshnp.github.io/aboutme.md

 subtitle: A Learner,...
 ---

-A passionate developer.
+A passionate Engineer.
 Started coding at the age of 14.
 Cherish what I do.
 Loves challenges.
-Self learner, Speaker, Traveller, Father, Husband and Pianist.
+Self learner, Speaker, Traveler, Father, Husband and Pianist.

 # Work
-Embarked industrial career from April 24th 2015.
-Now associated with [SAP](https://sap.com/) as Software Developer.
+I am a software engineer working at Mercedes Benz Research based out of Stuttgart, Germany.
+I currently work within the Speech Team of Mercedes Benz Operating System - MB.OS.
-Primarily focused on full stack development, have been dealt with complex problem solving algorithms.
-Had hands on experience in building real time computational intensive backed infrastructure.
-As well as data intensive javascript back-ends.
+I have been dealt with complex problem solving algorithms.
+Had hands on experience in building real time computational intensive backend infrastructure.

 {% include_relative technology.md %}